-- adhere to the prudent investor standard, described in Section 53600.3 of the Code as follows: "when investing, reinvesting, purchasing, acquiring, exchanging, selling, or managing public funds, a trustee shall act with care, skill, prudence, and diligence under the circumstances then prevailing, including, but not limited to, the general economic conditions and the anticipated needs of the agency, that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of funds of a like character and with like aims, to safeguard the principal and maintain the liquidity needs of the agency," and - conform with the Code and M.U.D.
-Act, and
+- adhere to the prudent investor standard, described in Section 53600.3 of the Code as follows: "when investing, reinvesting, purchasing, acquiring, exchanging, selling, or managing public funds, a trustee shall act with care, skill, prudence, and diligence under the circumstances then prevailing, including, but not limited to, the general economic conditions and the anticipated needs of the agency, that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of funds of a like character and with like aims, to safeguard the principal and maintain the liquidity needs of the agency." and - conform with the Code and M.U.D.
+Act, and have the following objectives, in order of priority:

-Investment Pol icy NUMBER 4.07 PAGE NO.: 2 EFFECTIVE DATE: 25 4 APR 178 have the following objectives, in order of priority: : Safety - The District's ability to recover principal be made that will seek to ensure the preservation minimize risk to the greatest extent possible.
-It is Treasurer to protect, preserve and maintain cas the District. on of principal and inter s the primary duty of th est and e Liquidity - The District's ability to have cash avai expenditure cycles and budgetary objectives. ilable when needed to support 3.
-Yield - The District's ability to provide maximum investments while conforming to the safety and 6 Diversity Diversification - The District's ability to portfolio that includes a range of security types f accomplish this, each Investment Option shall he share of the portfolio, single issuer and single iss rating and other restrictions where applicable. or the District.
-In order ave defined limits on m to naximum Maturity The weighted average maturity of the portfolio shall not exceed 720 days.
-Rating Agencies and Rating Requirements As outlined below, some Investment Options have ra context, Rating Agencies is defined as: ating requirements.
-In t hat Standard & Poor's Financial Services (S&P), Moody's Investors Service (Moody's), and Fitch Ratings (Fitch), only.
-Ratings requirements: are provided using the S&P scale and should be other Rating Agencies scales.
-Rating Agencies reference in Exhibit 1, apply at the time of purchase only, with subsequences and should be apply at the scale scale scales are included for uent downgrades below / requirement levels prompting a case-by-case ev and - only apply to the Rating Agencies rating the sec ient, nvestment Options The District is able to purchase investments in the in as allowed and defined under Section 53600 et. seq.
-Chapter 6 of the M.U.D.
-Act, Board Resolutions, and section, the term "Portfolio" refers to each all investment managed by the District. . of the Code, Article 7 I via this policy.
-As use in d in this 1.
-United States Treasury Obligations Maximum Share of Portfolio: Unlimited Maximum Issuer Limit: n/a Maximum Issue Limit: n/a Maximum Maturity: Not to exceed five (5) ye ars from the sottlemen t date
+- Safety The District's ability to recover principal and interest.
+Investments shall be made that will seek to ensure the preservation of principal and interest and minimize risk to the greatest extent possible.
+It is the primary duty of the Treasurer to protect, preserve and maintain cash and investments on behalf of the District. - 2.
+Liquidity The District's ability to have cash available when needed to support expenditure cycles and budgetary objectives. - 3.
+Yield The District's ability to provide maximum return on the District's investments while conforming to the safety and liquidity criteria above. - 4.
+Diversity Diversification The District's ability to maintain an investment portfolio that includes a range of security types for the District.
+In order to accomplish this, each Investment Option shall have defined limits on maximum share of the portfolio, single issuer and single issue holdings, and maturity, rating and other restrictions where applicable.

-BER 4.07 NUMBER Investment Policy

-NO.: 3 PAGE NO.: -

-ATE: 254 APR 178 EFFECTIVE DATE:
+The weighted average maturity of the portfolio shall not exceed 720 days.

+As outlined below, some Investment Options have rating requirements.
+In that context, Rating Agencies is defined as:

+- Standard & Poor's Financial Services (S&P),

+- Moody's Investors Service (Moody's), and

+- Fitch Ratings (Fitch), only.

+- are provided using the S&P scale and should be read as "or equivalent" to other Rating Agencies scales.
+Rating Agencies scales are included for reference in Exhibit 1. - apply at the time of purchase only, with subsequent downgrades below requirement levels prompting a case-by-case evaluation of the investment, and - only apply to the Rating Agencies rating the security.

+The District is able to purchase investments in the instruments listed in this section as allowed and defined under Section 53600 et. seq. of the Code, Article 7 in Chapter 6 of the M.U.D.
+Act, Board Resolutions, and via this policy.
+As used in this section, the term "Portfolio" refers to each all investment investable portfolio funds managed by the District.

-United States Government Agencies Obligations 2.
+- 1. United States Treasury Obligations

+- Maximum Share of Portfolio: Unlimited

+- Maximum Issuer Limit: n/a

+- Maximum Issue Limit: n/a

+- Maximum Maturity: Not to exceed five (5) years from the settlement date

+- Minimum Rating: n/a

+- Other Restrictions: none